Stronger Together. Healthier For Life

 reduces fracture risk

-Increases muscle mass, decreases risk of metabolic syndrome.
+Increases decreases risk of metabolic syndrome

 60min/wk decreases all cause mortality by up to 27%